pyladiesmelbourne/ides-of-march/vs-code-demo.md

 ## Get the IDE and install the Python extension

-Note that if you are using Anaconda, VS Code is installed at the final step.
+Note that if you are using Anaconda, VS Code is installed at the final step of its installation process.

 Install VS code, and run it